What do the best audio cables and interconnects sound like? Part 4 - Space and air or drama and emotion

 The greater perspective depth we gained with the addition of loop 9 is heightened, so we appear to get a little more information from the brass on the right as though we have teased out the musicians.
 The guitar on the left feels still full-bodied but appears more ‘visible’ in a less cluttered space.

 We get a greater sense of the musician working the bass.
 The timbre was there before but it now appears more clearly.
-The soundstage as a whole from side to side and from top to bottom is the same as the last time we made a changes at 7 and 9.
+The soundstage from the audio system as a whole from side to side and from top to bottom is the same as the last time we made a changes at 7 and 9.

 The right audio interconnects and speaker cables can release different perspectives from existing amplifiers, audio sources and loudspeakers without the need to ‘upgrade’.
 Experimenting with different interconnects is also a valuable education of itself, giving us an insight into what we really want musically and emotionally from the tracks we play.